University Canada West: Ranking

 In 2021, University Canada West received a 5-star QS Stars rating, an opt-in evaluation service that require the institution to pay a fee to be rated.
 University Canada West is not on the list of QS World University Rankings, as it is outside the top 1,500.

 Governance

 In line with the bicameral system at many other Canadian universities, the governance structure of UCW is composed of an Academic Council and a Board of Governors.
 The Board of Governors oversees the strategic direction of the university including its fiduciary, legal and financial responsibilities.
 It is composed of two members nominated by Global University Systems (the university's owner), the university's president, and a minimum of four members external to both the university and its owner.
 As of 2018, the Board of Governors was chaired by Alfred Morris.
 He also serves on the board of directors at two other institutions owned by Global University Systems, Arden University and University of Law.
 The Academic Council oversees the university's academic programs and policies.
 It is composed of representatives from the university's staff, faculty, students and alumni.

-Cyndi McLeod is the current chair of the Board of Governors.

-In 2023, the Academic Council was renamed the Senate.

-In October 2024, Sandra Song was appointed Dean of the School of Arts, Science and Technology at University Canada West.

-In February 2025, Michele Vincenti was appointed Associate Dean for Graduate Studies at University Canada West, becoming the first person in the university's history to hold this role.

-Although UCW does not receive public funds, the British Columbia Ministry of Post-Secondary Education and Future Skills requires the institution to file audited financial statements.
-The institution also undergoes an annual quality review by the Degree Quality Assessment Board.